tom-tan-gtech/snowy-dramatic-bear/README.md

 - You may look up anything you'd like.
 - You should not use a JavaScript library.
 - You must write at least the CSS necessary to achieve the basic layout of the game; you may also write additional CSS to improve the design of the game.
-- The project is set up to use Sass, but you may also author plain CSS, or add a different CSS preprocessor.
+- You may author plain CSS, or use a CSS preprocessor.
 - Your finished code should be of a quality that you would submit to your peers for a code review.

 ## Building the Game